Fairness in AI-Driven Recruitment: Challenges, Metrics, Methods, and Future Directions: Bias Detection and Mitigation

-\item \textit{Counterfactual fairness:} Motivated by the idea that decisions made by an algorithm should not change if a protected attribute \(A\) were hypothetically altered, counterfactual fairness enhances transparency by demanding robustness in predictions against changes in \(A\).
+\item \textit{Counterfactual fairness:} Counterfactual fairness requires that algorithmic decisions remain consistent even if a protected attribute \(A\) were hypothetically changed, thus ensuring robustness against discrimination based solely on protected characteristics.
 Defined by Kusner et al. \cite{kusner2017counterfactual}, a classifier \(C\) achieves counterfactual fairness if, for any individual with features \(X\) including a protected attribute \(A\), the outcome remains the same in both the actual and a counterfactual scenario where \(A\) is altered.
 The mathematical definition is:

 where \(a\) represents the actual value and \(a'\) represents a counterfactual value of \(A\), and \(y\) is the potential outcome.
 This ensures the prediction is independent of \(A\), except for its legitimate influences via other non-protected attributes.